coatespt/cursor-twitter/SESSION_NOTES.md

 The non-graphical output is a series of clustered sets of Tweets that are about new subjects.
 There is not yet a graphical front end.

+# Lessons Learned and Etc
+## Batch Size
+Was getting good results with batch size 25000.
+Shifted to batch size 12500 and got terrible results.
+- Many empty batches
+- Apparently broken batches where the were tweets but no clusters, etc. See TTD
+- Slow.
+Constant backups on busy word queues.

+I set it to 30,000 and those problems vanished and it was even faster than at 25000.
+At 25000 it was doing a little under 40,000/second and at 30,000 it's doing 44,000 and up.

+Therefore it seems that below a certain size batch, the time spent finding busywords and clustering lets the ingestion outrun the z-filtering, and throttling is doing its job.

+But it's not clear why so many empty batches, and broken batches.
+Empty batches might mean that the Z scores are sensitive to the density in the counters.
+Tool few tokens in a batch might be affecting the variance too much, which (I think) would mean that fewer words reach the busyword level of Z.

+Suspect that this was caused by not enough tokens in the counters, resulting.

+Note that reading the decahose faster isn't equivalent to reading the firehose because the relationship to wall clock time changes.
+A batch size of 25,000 is fifty seconds of the decahose, but only five seconds of the firehose.
+Need to quantify how this should affect the settings.

+### To Try
+- Raising the batch size seems to be a good thing.
+Try raising it even more.
+  - 25,000 is 50 seconds of the decahose, 5 seconds of the firehose.
+So, one could probably go considerably higher with the firehose.
+- Smaller batch size means higher variance so a bigger spread from the mean would be normal.
+That would mean you need to lower the Z threshold, right?
+- We're doing this with the lang=en.
+Try lang=all.

+### Heavy string operations affect throughput
+When running Cursor simultaneously witht he main, throughput went way down.
+Interesting question why.
+Could be disk contention or it could be CPU.
+Monitoring the backlog of the busyword queues would be revealing.

+If it is CPU contention, you won't should see the queues backing up, while if it's disk contention, you won't because the busyword processors are starved.

+Not sure what happens if the analysis thread is overwhelmed.

 # The Heuristic
 This section explains the core heuristic for finding the busywords at a minimal level to make TTD items comprehensible.